Does Apple really protect you from advertising surveillance?

 Apple is finally consistent with the policy it already applied on the web:

-• ATT protects against cross-App tracking.
+• ATT protects against cross-app tracking.

-follow-up In Settings > Privacy > Advertising, it was possible to check "Limited advertising tracking" (which I did, as shown in the screenshot), but the option was unchecked by default.
+tracking In Settings > Privacy > Advertising, it was possible to check "Limited advertising tracking" (which I did, as shown in the screenshot), but the option was unchecked by default.

 The default option is of utmost importance: few people change privacy settings (according to Adjust, only 20% of users deactivated the identifier).